State Machine Best Practices

 with a DependencyMock

-interface shown in the File Organization section above).
+type.
 This mock can then be used in tests:

-func TestStateMachine(t *testing.T) {
+func TestSuite(t *testing.T) {

 TimeNowFunc: func() *time.Time {